What every best Batteries has:

-Testers at TheWirecutter.com put eight types of rechargeable AA batteries through (ahem) a battery of tests.
-They spend nearly 100 hours measuring capacity with a battery analyzer and testing batteries in flashlights and in a high-drain camera flash.
-They also charge up four batteries from each brand and set them aside for four months to evaluate their shelf life.
-Most recently, they update their review with feedback following six months of use.
-They name one favorite battery and one runner-up, but most other brands also perform well.
+Testers at TheWirecutter.com put six types of rechargeable AA batteries and four brands of AAAs through (ahem) a battery of tests.
+They spend over 1,000 hours measuring capacity with a battery analyzer and 20 hours testing batteries with headlamps, flashlights, and a high-powered RC car.
+They also charge up four batteries from each brand and set them aside for nine months to evaluate their shelf life.
+They name two top picks for AA batteries but say AAAs all perform much the same.

 BitBox Ltd., a British electronics company, tests over 50 brands of disposable AA batteries.
 Using a specially constructed rig that drains the batteries at a steady rate, they test each battery under high and low current.
 Lithium batteries perform the best overall, but they cost more per ampere-hour than alkalines.
 Among alkaline batteries, well-known brands like Energizer and Duracell fare no better than store brands from Costco and Ikea.

 Michael Bluejay is an energy expert who has been interviewed in Newsweek and on NPR.
 His comprehensive guide to batteries names the best types for a wide variety of uses, from smoke detectors to cameras.
 Bluejay recommends low self-discharge (LSD) rechargeable batteries for most purposes.
-Based on his research, his favorite AA rechargeable battery is the Powerex Imedion, which combines high capacity, lots of charge cycles, and a long shelf life.
+His favorite AA rechargeable battery, the Powerex Imedion, is now discontinued, but he also says Eneloop Pro batteries combine high capacity, lots of charge cycles, and a long shelf life.

 Electronics enthusiast Stefan Vorkoetter tests 13 brands of LSD rechargeable batteries to see how well they hold their charge during storage.
 He measures each battery's power right out of the package, after a full charge, one week after charging, and seven weeks after charging.
-Panasonic Eneloop Pro batteries (formerly Eneloop XX) deliver the most power at every stage, followed by Energizer Recharge and Powerex Imedion.
 He doesn't test the batteries' performance during actual use, however.

 A team of students at Worcester Polytechnic Institute tests a variety of AA batteries for DealNews.com.
 Testers measure each battery's initial voltage, use it for 19 straight hours, and then check to see how much voltage remains.
 All the alkaline batteries, from Duracell and Energizer to cheap generics, perform pretty much the same.
 Energizer Advanced Lithium batteries retain much more power, but they're also pricier, and their high initial voltage could damage sensitive devices.